-Why High School Kids Are Better At Getting Jobs
+Why High School Students Are Better At Getting Jobs Than Most Professionals

 - They did their research.
 They didn’t show up to the interview without knowing exactly why they wanted my school over all the others.